sjentsch/lsjDocs/lsj/Ch16_Bayes_4.rst

-The trick to understanding this output is to recognise that if we’re interested in working out which of the 3 predictor variables are related to ``dan.grump``, there are actually 8 possible regression models that could be considered.
+The trick to understanding this output is to recognise that if we’re interested in working out which of the 3 predictor variables are related to ``dani.grump``, there are actually 8 possible regression models that could be considered.
 One possibility is the *intercept only model*, in which none of the three variables have an effect.
 At the other end of the spectrum is the *full model* in which all three variables matter.
 So